The Leadership Styles of Every Myers-Briggs® Personality Type

 INFP – The Sincere Leader

 INFPs are passionate, caring, and empathetic leaders.
 They often take up leadership positions that allow them to fight for a humanitarian cause they believe in.
-They are very innovative in their plans, and open-minded to hear many different viewpoints.
-They have excellent written communication skills and are skilled at conveying a viewpoint in a moving and compassionate manner.
-They are excellent listeners, encouraging leaders, and passionate in their pursuits.
+Innovative and creative, they enjoy hearing many different viewpoints and thinking outside of the box.
+They tend to have excellent written communication skills and are gifted at conveying a viewpoint in a moving and compassionate manner.
+Listening is also their forte, and they strive not just to achieve a goal but to encourage and connect with their team.
 More than anything, the INFP leader longs to improve the world for people.
 When they make a decision, they will first consider how that decision will align with their values and morals.
 Afterward, they will consider how that decision will affect the people involved.

 Possible Struggles: